bhaggi007/htmlCrashCourse/README.md

 Block elelments: <div> <h1>-<h6> <p> <form>

 All tags can have attributes.
 It provides information about an element.
 Attributes are placed within the start tag.
 And they are always provided in some key/value pairs. (id="someid")

+HTML 5 semantic tags clearly describe their meaning to both the developer and browser.